huynhduc0/25-itmo-container/lab1/README.md

 - [English](#dockerfiles-bad-and-good-practices)

 ## Overview
-This repository contains two Dockerfiles for a simple Python application.
+This repository contains two Dockerfiles for a simple Flask application.
 One demonstrates bad practices, while the other illustrates good practices by addressing the issues in the bad Dockerfile.

 ---